Oliver-Leete/Configs/README.md

 3) Jump to the start of the next or last instance of that text object (mapped to [/]).
 I'd like it so that it always goes to the previous object instead of first going to the start of the current one.
 4) Jump to the left or right inside and outside edge of the current instance of that text object (mapped to {/}/(/)).

-Scope and block use treesitter-textobjects queries (and a stolen function) along with mini.ai.
+Scope and block use treesitter-textobjects queries along with mini.ai.
 Neither name is great, and block doesn't even match with the mapping (I currently have it mapped to o).
-But 'scope' joins @class and
+But 'scope' joins @class and @function and block joins @block,
-@function and block joins @block, @conditional and @loops.
+@conditional and @loops.

 The current (assuming I remember to update this) state of my mappings cover these combinations (where one tick is any support and two is preferable